TN 28 (11-24)

 • Has chosen to instead file a new initial claim, and

-• Explain why he/she decided to file the new claim rather than an EXR request.
+• Explain why they decided to file the new claim rather than an EXR request.
 If the individual does not give a reason for the decision, state that the individual did not want to give a reason.

 EXAMPLE: “I was advised I could request expedited reinstatement, but I have chosen to file a new initial disability application because my benefit amount would be higher.”